 Web hosting suspension.
 If your website is suspended, it means your hosting provider has temporarily taken it offline.
 Website hosts might suspend a site for myriad reasons, but one of the most popular is to protect their servers from malware or spam.

-You can think of hosting providers as owners of an apartment building and websites as the individual units within that building: Providers are responsible for ensuring the security of the entire server, but you’re responsible for the maintenance of your website.
+You can think of hosting providers as owners of an apartment building and websites as the individual units within that building: from cheap shared web hosting providers to expensive dedicated server providers, they are responsible for ensuring the security of the entire server, but you’re responsible for the maintenance of your website.
 Your provider will run regular scans on your site and alert you if it’s infected.
 Website redirect malware, SEO spam, and phishing can all harm visitors to your site — so your provider will take it offline as a precaution.

 Website defacement.
 A website defacement attack is when cybercriminals replace your website content with their own message.
 It should be easy to spot on your site because a defacement is like digital graffiti.
 The message might be shocking and used to promote the attacker’s political or religious viewpoints.
 In other cases, website defacements are meant to achieve some notoriety and generate publicity around a particular “hacker name.”